Trump in Pa. Calls Harris One-Woman Economic Wrecking Ball

 Trump also warned Pennsylvania supporters about how Harris' energy policies will hurt them just as much as her a tax policies.

-"If anybody here believes that she will let your energy industry continue like fracking, you should immediately go to a psychiatrist and have your head examined.
-On dozens of occasions, Kamala said that she intends to ban fracking," Trump said, before showing a video to the audience where Harris, on "The Tonight Show Starring Jimmy Fallon" in 2019, where she said she intends to ban fracking and support the Green New Deal.
+"If anybody here believes that she will let your energy industry continue fracking, you should immediately go to a psychiatrist and have your head examined.
+On dozens of occasions, Kamala said that she intends to ban fracking," Trump said, before showing a video to the audience where Harris, on "The Tonight Show Starring Jimmy Fallon" in 2019, said she intends to ban fracking and supports the Green New Deal.

 About NEWSMAX TV: